What is Phemex?

 Phemex is an exchange from Singapore that launched on 25 November 2019.
-It focuses on crypto derivatives and supports five different languages: English, Russian, Spanish, Japanese and Korean.
+It focuses on crypto spot trading and derivatives and supports eight different languages: English, Russian, Spanish, Japanese, French, Chinese, German and Korean.

 How come Phemex has become so popular then?
 Well, we guess you'll have to see for yourself.
 There could be numerous different reasons.
-On its own website however, Phemex presents a quite nice overview over its own platform and the platforms of two of its main competitors: BitMEX and Bitfinex.
+On its own website however, Phemex presents a nice overview of its own platform compared to its two main competitors: BitMEX and Bitfinex.
 This is the overview:

 We'll let you draw your own conclusions based on the above.

 As of 30 March 2020, you can also trade Gold/USD at Phemex.
 This could be a helpful trading pair to have access to, especially in times of high volatility.
 You can trade Gold/USD with up to 100x leverage.

 As is customary for newer exchanges, Phemex also offers different bonuses to attract customers.
 As a welcome bonus, Phemex offers you up to $60 for any deposit of 0.2 BTC or more.
 This bonus can also be claimed by depositing other cryptocurrencies.
 In addition Phemex also offers you a $10 spot trading bonus for a single order worth 500 USDT and a $10 contract trading bonus for a single BTC/USD transaction worth 5000 USD.
 In total, you can receive up $80 dollars in bonuses.
 Please note that these bonuses may change at any time.